Roestdev/hebrew_accents/README.md

 ## Description

-This crate is going to be a library to find, filter, show Masoretic Hebrew accents.
+This crate is going to be a library to find, filter and show Masoretic Hebrew accents.

 ### Brief overview in the accents in the Tanach